-Measure Description Abbreviation distribute notifications on a monthly basis.
+Measure Description Abbreviation Letter box drops For each Sydney Metro project, a newsletter is produced and distributed to the local community via letterbox drop and the project mailing list.
+These newsletters provide an overview of current and upcoming works across the project and other topics of interest.
+The objective is to engage and inform and provide project-specific messages.
+Advanced warning of potential disruptions (e.g. traffic changes or noisy works) can assist in reducing the impact on the community.
+Content and newsletter length is determined on a project-by-project basis.
+Most projects distribute notifications on a monthly basis.
 Each newsletter is graphically designed within a branded template.
-Project specific respite offer The purpose of a project specific respite offer is to provide residents subjected to lengthy periods of noise or vibration respite from an ongoing impact.
+LB Project specific respite offer The purpose of a project specific respite offer is to provide residents subjected to lengthy periods of noise or vibration respite from an ongoing impact.
 RO Phone calls and emails Phone calls and/or emails detailing relevant information would be made to identified/affected stakeholders within 7 days of proposed work.
 Phone calls and/or emails provide affected stakeholders with personalised contact and tailored advice, with the opportunity to provide comments on the proposed work and specific needs etc. PC Specific notifications Specific notifications would be letterbox dropped or hand distributed to identified stakeholders no later than 7 days ahead of construction activities that are likely to exceed the noise objectives.
 This form of communication is used to support periodic notifications, or to advertise unscheduled works.
 SN